beyluta/Nier-Automata-Modding-Linux/README.md

      9) SK_Res                            (SpecialK folder for textures)
      10) steam_api64.sll
      11) Wallpaper

+3) Launch the game before installing any mod

-2) You can now install any mod you want by following the tutorials on nexus mods.
+4) You can now install any mod you want by following the tutorials on nexus mods.
    Some mods (those that require Windows specific stuff) are probably not made for Linux and will therefore not work, I will not cover them because I do not know the entire mod list by memory (obviously)

-3) You can run my install-important-mods.sh file for installing the mods that I believe are important for everyone
+5) You can run my install-important-mods.sh file for installing the mods that I believe are important for everyone
+   Here's the list of the mods that will be installed

 ## Manual installation
 This is process is longer because it is less automated, but if anything doesn't work you will notice immediatly and will know exactly what broke it